 Being profitable frequently requires some active work in law firms, requiring a clear strategy and focused implementation.
 Tackling this will have you running your practice the same way the top firms in the world do: efficiently and cost-effectively.

 1. Know where you are and where you want to be.

 Without numbers and analytics, knowing where your firm stands and if it’s progressing in the right direction is just a hunch.
 You need real data to be able to make informed decisions, guide strategic moves, and figure out if goals are being missed.
 After all, what isn’t measured can’t be improved.

 This information is necessary if a firm wants to not just earn a lot of revenue, but also have high profits.
 This data will determine what fixed fee pricing should be, tell you how to balance unbillable time with billable hours, and if overhead needs to be cut.
 Having a solid system in place is the only way a firm can make sure they’re making adjustments as needed.
-Otherwise, expenses can quickly become an issue for even the robust firm.
+Otherwise, expenses can quickly become an issue for even a robust firm.

 Data-driven decision making can be intimidating at first.
-Not only do you need to track the right numbers, you also need to be able to interpret them.
+Not only do you need to track the right numbers, but you also need to be able to interpret them.
 Thankfully, it’s not as complicated as you might think.

 You want to look at your law firm just as you would any other business.
 The very first step is to come up with a strategy, so you have a clearly outlined plan before you start taking any action.
-You want to think about any unknown answers and information that would be helpful, such as what the increase in profits in a particular practice area have been over the last year or how long client accounts often go past their due date.
+You want to think about any unknown answers and information that would be helpful, such as what the increase in profits in a particular practice area has been over the last year or how long client accounts often go past their due date.

 Keep in mind marketing, accounting, customer satisfaction, and internal operations as you make your list.
 While you can’t tackle every area at once, you can work on one section at a time.